clearlinux/clear-linux-documentation/source/openstack_bundle_and_service_summary.rst

 OpenStack provides an Infrastructure-as-a-Service (IaaS) solution through a variety of complementary services.
 Each service offers an application programming interface (API) that facilitates this integration.
-The following table provides a list of OpenStack MVP
+The following table provides a list of OpenStack services:
-services:

-.. csv-table:: OpenStack MVP services
+.. csv-table:: OpenStack services
    :header: "Bundle Name (service)", "Project Name", "Description"
    :widths: 90, 90, 300